martinfthomsen/rucs2/README.md

 The full run creates 8 note worthy files.
 **debug.log** This file gives an overview and statistics on the progress.

-The fucs part of the algorithm produces 4 important result files:
+The fucs part of the algorithm produces 3 important result files:
 * core_sequences.contigs.fa
-* core_sequences.disscafs.fa
 * unique_core_sequences.contigs.fa
 * unique_core_sequences.disscafs.fa
 These files contain the core sequences and unique core sequences respectively in